gokv/mem/README.md

 The focus is on readability and simplicity, rather than on efficiency.

-This package is not ready for production use.
+## This package is not ready for production use.

+### Known issues:

+* The expired values are never garbage-collected